MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/collections.md

 ### General-purpose collection, empty

+This section covers the scenario where you wish to create a collection that's initially empty; and then populate it *after* creation.

 To retrieve a new object of a type that implements a general-purpose collection, you can call the [**winrt::single_threaded_vector**](/uwp/cpp-ref-for-winrt/single-threaded-vector) function template.
 The object is returned as an [**IVector**](/uwp/api/windows.foundation.collections.ivector_t_), and that's the interface via which you call the returned object's functions and properties.

 ```cppwinrt